 The best way to avoid serious pedestrian injuries is to use caution each and every day.
 If you are walking, obey the law and only cross when and where it is safe to do so.

 Never dart into traffic or enter the roadway from between two parked cars where oncoming drivers may not see you.
 Instead, cross at intersections and in crosswalks when you have the right of way.
 You would also be well advised to wear bright clothing, make eye contact with nearby drivers and carry a flashlight when walking at night.

-Pedestrians often suffer permanent disabilities even in relatively low-speed collisions.
+Pedestrian accidents in Riverside often lead to permanent disabilities even if the victim was hit at a relatively low-speed.
 When struck by a car, pedestrians can be thrown on to the hard asphalt or slammed on to the windshield of the vehicle.

 They may suffer injuries such as head trauma, broken bones and road rash from being dragged by a vehicle.
 These types of injuries require immediate medical attention, but the expenses related to those injuries do not end any time soon.

 Sustaining a serious injury can turn a victim’s entire life upside down.
 Some victims are forced to miss work while others are never again able to reach their full earning potential.